TheoBounac/Deploy_SimToReal_RL_Go2/README.md

 By installing or using Isaac Sim, I agree to the terms of NVIDIA OMNIVERSE LICENSE AGREEMENT (EULA) in https://docs.isaacsim.omniverse.nvidia.com/latest/common/NVIDIA_Omniverse_License_Agreement.html

-Do you accept the EULA?
+Do you accept the EULA ?
 (Yes/No): Yes
 ```
 Cela devrait prendre quelque minutes pour la première run.